Protected Areas

 Alberta Discover Guide: D3-89

-Access: Starting from the Village of Pigeon Lake intersection, travel west on Highway 13 for 3.2 km, then turn right (north) onto Highway 771.
-After 14 km, make a left onto Township Road 472, and then take a right onto Range Road 22.
-After 1.1 km, you can park in the pull-out located on the right-hand side (Pigeon Lake Sanctuary is situated on the west side of the road).
+Access: From the Village of Pigeon Lake, head west on Highway 13, north on Highway 771, left on Township Road 472, and right on Range Road 22.
+After 1.1 km, park in the pull-out on the right; the sanctuary is on the west side.

 Partners: ACA, AEP, AFGA, Zone 3 Fish & Game clubs